futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 gem 'rack-rewrite'
 ```

-Add this task to your Rakefile:
+Add this task to your Rakefile.
+This will result in your site being deployed to Heroku when you type `rake deploy`.

 ``` ruby Rakefile
 desc "Deploy a basic rack app to heroku"